light gray lines

 Strengths:

-• Easy to integrate with e-commerce platforms (pre-built plugins and mobile-optimized checkout);
+• Fast integration with e-commerce platforms through pre-built plugins and a mobile-optimized flow.

 Considerations: